 Some of our staff are also employed by Airlines and sit on the interview panel for aspiring Airline Pilot’s as well as direct entry FO’s and Captains.
 As part of the application screening and interview process, Airlines do look at all prospective Pilots social media pages and the content therein.
 It is deeply worrying that we are seeing social media posts that have some of the most vile content imaginable; content that includes racial discrimination, abusive language, pornography and abusive language relating to businesses, people, products and services.
-Some individuals even have remakes related to murdering people and depression!
-Some of the photos and images displayed by some people are so vile that we cannot bring ourselves to even comment on them in this article.
-They even use their real full names and have pictures of their immediate family.
-Shocking.
-Please don’t be fooled into thinking that a nickname on your profile will allow you to continue to operate with impunity, it won’t, no-one is that hard to find these days.
+Some of the photos and images displayed by some people are so vile that we refuse to comment.
+Some individuals openly choose to use their real full names and have pictures of their immediate family, basically saying to the world, “this is me, and I don’t care’.
+Whilst social media allows you to have an opinion and be yourself, don’t be too surprised if a prospective employer doesn’t share all your opinions and choice of images displayed.
+Please don’t be fooled into thinking that a nickname on your profile will allow you to continue to operate with impunity, it won’t, no-ones real identity is that hard to find these days.
 Ask yourself these questions:

 How would you feel sat in the back of a passenger transport jet with your family, knowing the crew behaved like that?

-What does it say about a person who’s prepared to portray themselves like this in public and then be stupid enough to think that a prospective employer would not check?
+What does it say about a person who’s prepared to portray themselves like this in public and then be naive enough to think that a prospective employer would not check?

 It is truly astonishing just how many disgraceful social media posts that also pop up in aviation specific web forums that are based on anger, that berate other people, businesses and services.
 Please exercise extreme caution here, we live in a world where bringing legal action against an individual is no longer expensive and time consuming.
 It’s quick and easy.
 Lawyers are quite literally queuing up round the corner to take these cases on and will even do the work on a no-win no-fee basis.
 A libel suit against you could cost you everything, including your present and future career.
 How would that affect you or your family?